edgedb/edgedb/doc/ref/schema/evolution.rst

-EdgeDB can determine that in order to correctly initialize an empty DB to the final state of ``{geo::v4, subjects::v2}`` the deltas need to be applied in the following order given by the linearization of the dependency graph:
+EdgeDB can determine that in order to correctly initialize an empty DB to the final state of ``{geo::v4, subjects::v2}`` the migrations need to be applied in the following order given by the linearization of the dependency graph:

 ::